 During the filler appointment, your skin is numbed with a topical anesthetic.
 We use a tiny needle to administer the filler and your skin heals within hours, leaving barely a trace of a puncture mark.
 There is no risk of scarring with continued filler treatments.
 In fact, evidence shows that even injections will stimulate new collagen so you are replacing lost collagen just by getting filler!
 Click here for some before and after’s so you can get a visual of what a lip filler treatment can accomplish.

 To best evaluate what is needed for you, we can set up a face-to-face consultation and go over your treatment goals.
 From there we can recommend a detailed treatment plan and how to maintain your new, refreshed lips.
-Call 713-850-0240 to set up your complimentary consultation today.
+Call 713-850-0240 or fill out our contact form set up your complimentary consultation today.

 April Harrison, MPAS, PA-C